401ode/tools/non-data-python.md

 # Non Data-Related Python Stuff

-It's no secret that one of the writers (@bmcguirk) of this repository likes [Python](http://www.python.org).
-He wants you to, as well, because it has actively improved his life since he started learning it.
+It's no secret that one of the writers (@bmcguirk) of this repository really likes [Python](http://www.python.org).
+He wants you to, as well, because it has improved his life since he started learning it.
 We also need more people in State government fluent in this kind of thing.

+To get started, we recommend the [Anaconda distribution](https://www.anaconda.com/distribution/) of Python.
+It's pre-packed with 1,400+  great modules that are pre-compiled and pre-configured for your operating system.
+These modules are geared towards doing science in Python, but we think it's worth it to get the full kit and caboodle.
+So what if you never use [Astropy](http://www.astropy.org/) in your day-to-day work for the State.
+There are still hundreds of useful modules in there.

 ## Training